mikaelho/python-human-regex/README.md

 ## And the winner is...

-With the disclaimers that I a) use `re` only intermittently in production contexts, and b) have never really used any of the packages in the list:
+... with the disclaimers that I a) use `re` only intermittently in production contexts, and b) have never really used any of the packages in the list:

 My two picks from this pack are `simplematch` and `kleenexp`. `simplematch` because of the utter simplicity that should cover basic needs without reaching for the manual, and `kleenexp` because of a syntax that feels to me like a pretty good balance between conciseness and readability.

-The star counts mentioned for some of the packages are probably not the only things on this page that will soon prove incorrect.
-Issues or PRs are highly welcome.
+Overall, it is highly probable that we will never converge on any of these packages in a big way, because the definitions of "easy", "intuitive", "clear" and "productive" are highly subjective, and it only takes 200-300 lines of code to roll your own.

 ## Research notes